carlsmith/coffeeshop/docs/book/cosh_gists.md

     set "bar.coffee", publish "foo.coffee"

-Note that you must set the gist hash returned to local storage if you want to `push` that hash later.
-If you forget, clone your published gist.
+Note that you must set the chit returned to local storage if you want to `push` to that gist later.
+If you forget, just clone your published gist.

 ## Function: `push`

-The `push` function takes a gist hash, or a keystring for one, and uses it to update the published version on GitHub Gist.
-The hash must have a `gistId` for a published gist that belongs to you.

-It returns the gist as a hash, etc.
+The `push` function takes a gist chit, or a keystring for one, and uses it to update the published version on GitHub Gist.
+The published gist must belong to you too.
+It returns the gist chit.

 ## Authorisation